On a canonical class of Green currents for the unit sections of abelian schemes

 In this last section, we shall consider elliptic schemes and compare the conclusions of Theorems \ref{mainth0}, \ref{mainth1} and \ref{mainth2} with classical results on elliptic units.

-So suppose that $\CA$ is of relative dimension $1$, ie that $\CA$ is an elliptic scheme over $S$.
-Suppose also that the structural morphism $S\to\Spec\ R$ is the identity on $\Spec\ R$.
-The dual abelian scheme $\CA^\vee$ of $\CA$ is canonically isomorphic to $\CA$ via the polarisation given by the zero-section.
-We shall identify them from now on.
+So suppose that $\CA$ is of relative dimension $1$, i.e. that $\CA$ is an elliptic scheme over $S$.
+Suppose also that the structural morphism $S\to\Spec R$ is the identity on $\Spec R$.
 Let $\sigma\in\Sigma$ be an embedding of $R$ into $\mC$.
 There exists an isomorphism of complex Lie groups